saurabhmathur96/blog/_posts/2015-10-03-mass-downloading-notes.md

 #The "conventional" way
 The conventional way is to right-click each hyper-link and save to a location.
-That is fine for one or two files but for it is really painful to manually downloading and rename each file.
+That is fine for one or two files but for it is really painful to manually download and rename each file.

 ( I forgot to mention, all files have a prefix like `FALLSEM2015-16_CP0270_15-Oct-2015_RM01`.
 This adds data regarding when it was uploaded etc. )